Zatamil (Mometasone Furoate)

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or intend to become pregnant.
-Talk to your doctor if you are breastfeeding or intend to breastfeed.
-Do not apply Zatamil to the breasts before breastfeeding.
+Consult your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+Avoid applying Zatamil to the breasts before breastfeeding.

 Drug Interactions